 Arraystar tRNA-seq service includes a wealth of bioinformatics analyses, which are valua-ble for investigators to gain insights and better understand the tRNAs in biology and disease.

-Figure 1. tRNA Expression Profiling is annotated in detail with tRNA gene symbol, anticodon, dot-bracket structure notation, and expression levels.
+Figure 1. tRNA Expression Profiling is annotated in detail with anticodon, sequnece, dot-bracket structure notation, and expression levels.

 Figure 2.
-Differential expression analysis.
+Plots for differential expression analysis.
 Differentially expressed tRNAs are presented on K-means clustering heatmap, Scatter plot, Volcano plot.

 Figure 3.
 Expression levels of different tRNA types grouped by anticodon.